multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 ```

 This was the easy, lazy way to get tests working.
 But there were two
 big problems.
-First off, it sucked to test these databases
+First off, it was horrible to test these databases
 locally.
-You’d have to go into this script and find the lines that set
+You'd have to leave the test file and go into this CI setup
+script and find the lines that set a database up.
+If you were trying
-it up.
-If you were trying to test outside of Linux you’d need to
+to test outside of Ubuntu and needed to run one of these databases set
-figure out how to set up the Ubuntu package-managed bits yourself
+up using Ubuntu packages you'd have to figure out how to translate
-manually.
+those steps to your OS/distro.

 The second big problem was that after months of adding new databases
 and new database containers for new database tests, Github Actions was
 crawling to a halt.
-After the 14th running database, MongoDB, was
+After setting up the 14th running database
-added, this workflow on Github Actions crashed repeatedly for a week.
+(MongoDB) last week, this workflow on Github Actions crashed
+repeatedly for a week.

 # `withDocker`